Nazri Nasir: Coaching career

 After retiring as a player, Nazri was appointed as the general manager at former club Tampines Rovers.
-He was the coach of the National Football Academy U-15 teams that participated in the 2012 and 2013 Lion City Cup.
+He then take on a role as a coach of the National Football Academy U-15 teams that participated in the 2012 and 2013 Lion City Cup.

-On 16 December 2013, he was confirmed as assistant to the LionsXII head coach and former Singapore Lions teammate Fandi Ahmad.
+On 16 December 2013, he was confirmed as assistant to the LionsXII head coach and former Singapore Lions teammate Fandi Ahmad for the upcoming 2014 Malaysia Super League season.
+He then joined Fandi again, as his assistant coach for the newly revamp 2018 Singapore Premier League season.

-Nazri was appointed to interim head coach position of Singapore national team for the 2019 Airmarine Cup friendly tournament in March 2019.
-With the team, he won the semifinal match against Malaysia 1-0 before losing in the final to Oman 4–5 on penalties, having tied 1–1 in normal time.
+Nazri was appointed to interim head coach position of Singapore national team for the 2019 Airmarine Cup friendly tournament on 20 and 23 March 2019.
+With the team, he won the semi-final match against Malaysia 1–0 before losing in the final to Oman 4–5 on penalties, having tied 1–1 in normal time.

+On 12 July 2023, Nazri lead the Under-22s for the 2024 AFC U-23 Asian Cup qualification qualifiers in September.
+This will also be implemented as the FAS shared that Nazri is set to have his provisional squad report for centralised training on 21 August 2023, with changes made to the SPL fixtures to allow the team to have uninterrupted 14-day pre-competition preparation time before they leave for Vietnam.
+Eventually Nazri was unable to helped the U-23 team qualify to the final tournament.

+On 29 November 2024, Nazri saw himself getting a red card for the first time as a head coach during the league match between Young Lions and Albirex Niigata (S).

+On 19 January 2025, Nazri was given an opportunity with a Japanese club for coaching attachment stint where on 15 May, he became the assistant coach of J2 League club Ventforet Kofu working under head coach Shinji Otsuka.

 Personal life

 Nazri was born to father, Nasir Ahmad (d.
 December 1993, aged 69) and mother, Aisha Abdullah.
 He credits his mother for supporting his football career despite him having asthma at eight years old and poor grades in his studies.
 He has six brothers and four sisters.
 His older brother, Amin, is a former Singapore international defender and current Hougang United coach.

 He completed his primary education at Sembawang Primary School and secondary education at Si Ling Secondary School.
 He graduated with a NTC 2 certificate in architectural draughting from McNair Vocational Institute.

 Nazri married air stewardess Sharifah Nur Leila on 27 November 1994.
 His sons, Adam and Amer Hakeem, play under the National Football Academy set-up as centre-backs.